African House Snake Basics & FAQ

 Tanzanian Stripe House Snake, 60% is really the sweet spot.
 Too much drier and they wont shed right, too much more humid and they develop respiratory issues.
 These are not a beginners snake.

-Namibian Bug Eye (B mentalis): Humidity 40% they really dont tolerate very high humidity for long. higher heat 82 cold and 92 hot.
-These are nocturnal desert dwelling animals, which definitely need a solid night cycle to feed.
+Namibian Bug Eye (B mentalis): Humidity 40-50% they really dont tolerate very high humidity for long. higher heat 82 cold and 92 hot.
+These are nocturnal desert dwelling animals, which seem to really need a solid night light cycle to feed.

 Spotted House Snake: These guys surprisingly don't want to be too warm.
 Like 85 tops.
-Definitely provide the tightest hides possibly they looove to be wedged into things.
+Definitely provide the tightest hides possible they looove to be wedged into things.
+The retes stack is the absolute favorite for spotteds.
 Same with swazi rock snakes but i'm still working out the kinks on those.

-Olive Snake (inoratus): These guys will hate you if you don't give them large water dish to soak in, even swim in, they are a water snake so make sure you give them that.
+Olive Snake (inoratus): These guys will hate you if you don't give them large water dish to soak in, even swim in, they are basically a water snake so make sure you give them that.
+I even have one girl that drags her prey into the water before she eats it.
+Thats definitely odd, but it does go to show the need for a solid water feature.

 Togo Stripe House Snake: 60%+ Temperature 80 cold and 90 hot.
 They get cranky kept too cold or hot so if they're biting you adjust your temperatures, because in my experience that's the problem a lot of the time.